 Discussion

 In comparison to recent literature, the results of the primary analysis had some similarities, but there were also some major differences.
 Previous studies have reported the CISNE has a specificity in the 90-95% range and a sensitivity in the 20-30% (Ahn et al., 2017; Coyne et al., 2017; Moon et al., 2018; Mohindra et al., 2019).
 This project found an almost equal sensitivity and specificity with both being above 80%.
 There are a couple of key differences in this project that could explain the increased sensitivity.
-First, this project did not include patients with leukemia or MDS because they are innately high risk due to their disease.
+First, unlike prior studies, this project did not include patients with leukemia or MDS because they are innately high risk due to their disease.
 They have prolonged neutropenia and have higher rates of in-hospital complications (Livio et al., 2018).
 By decreasing the overall number of potentially high-risk subjects, the false negative rate will be lower allowing for an increase in sensitivity.
 Furthermore, this project also had a subject age limit of 65 years and older.
 Age is not a factor in the CISNE score, but factors commonly present in geriatric patients, like a history of CVD or COPD and higher ECOG scores, are included (Repetto et al., 2000).
 Subjects that did not have these factors were commonly scored as low risk and most did not experience admission complications.
-This could mean the comorbidities and functional status may be a better indicator of risk category than age alone.
+This could mean that comorbidities and functional status may be a better indicator of risk category than age alone.
+Furthermore, via this study, the CISNE has identified a population of geriatric cancer patients that may be suitable for outpatient management of febrile neutropenia.
+This is an important finding not only because it may prevent unnecessary admissions, but it also aides in breaking down the ageism that is present in the care of geriatric patients.
 The specificity of the CISNE measured in this project is comparable to that of prior studies.

 The MASCC risk index was measured to have a very low sensitivity of less than 10%.
 In previous studies, the sensitivity was about 95% (Ahn et al., 2017; Moon et al., 2018).
 This is because there was a very high rate of false negatives (ie. subjects that were classified as high risk and did not experience a complication).
 In applying the MASCC risk index, if a patient was age 60 or above and required IV fluids, they were categorized as high risk.
 This project only enrolled subjects that were older than 60 and most received IV fluids at time of presentation which would explain why 97% (n=47) of subjects were categorized as high risk.
 The specificity of this tool was measured to be 96.3% which also differs from current literature as it has previously been measured to be between 14 and 25% (Ahn et al., 2017; Moon et al., 2018; Mohindra et al., 2019).
 This also relates to the large proportion of patients that were classified as high risk, but, in this case, did experience an admission complication.
 The true negative rate was high because the MASCC risk index has the inherent assumption that patients over age 60 are more likely to be high risk.
+It is important to note that both tools were applied in accordance with the patient populations in which they were initially developed.
+Specifically, the CISNE which was not validated in hematologic malignancy patients.